-A long-time reader sent me this question and I thought it was a good one: “With all this alone time (during the pandemic), I find myself with the blues much more often than before.
+A long-time reader sent me this question and I thought it was a good one: “Lately…I find myself with the blues much more often than before.
 That sense of ‘what’s the use?’ creeps in far too frequently.
 Then I have a much harder time with my bad habits as they jump on in there to be my comforts.”

 Second, there were a few things in that question, but I’m going to focus on the habits part of it.
 It doesn’t mean the other parts aren’t relevant, it just means I’m not speaking to those at this time.

 Is It Really Your Habits?